chaosct/ofxGestureAgents/README.md

 Current status
 --------------

-This is still work on progress, use at your own risk ;)
+This is still VERY WORK IN PROGRESS, use at your own risk ;)

 Addon Dependencies
 ------------------